dbt-labs/coalesce-22-inherited-project-refactoring-workshop/README.md

 dbt's already got some great material out there regarding refactoring (if you want to start small, you can start with the [refactoring course](https://courses.getdbt.com/courses/refactoring-sql-for-modularity)).
-There's gonna be some nuances - is there a quicker way to learn what to look out for?

-This refactoring course is the perfect start to getting some extra practice in!
+The road to get from where you are to where you need to be can be hard navigate unless you've traveled it numerous times, and this refactoring workshop is the perfect start to getting that extra practice in!

-Part of Christine and Lauren's day-to-day is taming those crazy projects, and they've created this workshop to give you some tips and tricks for wrangling that DAG.
+Part of Christine and Lauren's day-to-day is taming those crazy projects - they've created this workshop to give you some tips and tricks for wrangling that DAG.

 __Prerequisites__: